 2. Vacation Packages: See our holiday vacation packages page for the latest deals and specials.

-3. New Year’s Polar Plunge: Take the plunge into Lake Lure and freeze for a reason – to support local charities.
+3. New Year’s Polar Plunge: Take the plunge into chilly water at Lake Lure and freeze for a reason – to support local charities.
 Read more about the Polar Plunge.

 5. Pampering in Style: Get pampered in one of the fabulous bed and breakfast inns in and around Asheville.
 Find the perfect one for you: Asheville Large Bed & Breakfasts | Asheville Small Bed & Breakfasts .
 Or get away in a cozy cabin, nestled in the Blue Ridge Mountains.
 See our Cabins Guide for many options.

 6. Biltmore Estate: Biltmore Estate is open on New Year's Eve and New Year's Day.
 See America's largest home decked out in festive finery!
 Restaurants are open (make dining reservations in advance).
 See our Christmas at Biltmore Guide.

 7. Get Outdoors: Start work on that New Year's resolution to lose a few pounds and get in better shape!
 Take a winter hike and enjoy views through with leafless trees, cool temperatures, and few fellow hikers.
 See our hiking guide for top picks.
 All trails in the National Forests are open every day.
 And don't forget to find some of our spectacular waterfalls (most waterfalls are open on New Years Day, including DuPont State State Forest and Gorges State Park).
 Area ski resorts will be open all weekend.
 See First Day Guided Hikes below!